 The final presentation will come from Johann Jungwirth, the chief digital officer at Volkswagen, with a speech on “Human Thinking and Digital Transformation.”

-Last year’s event sold out and this year’s appears poised to do so as well, but fortunately there are still discounted tickets available through the end of February.
+Last year’s event sold out and this year’s appears poised to do so as well, but fortunately there are still tickets available.
 As always, the conference will take place at the iconic Haus der Kulturen der Welt on the banks of the Spree and adjacent to the sprawling Tiergarten.
 Join us May 17-19!